M-zudin/pass-manager/README.md

 <h2>Features:</h2>

-In-memoryAES-256 encryption/decryption (plaintext never will be on disk, only in RAM) for your passwords
+In-memory AES-256 encryption/decryption (plaintext never will be on disk, only in RAM) for your passwords

 File names are generated using SHA-256, so they don't tell anything about sites, but the same site+password will always give the same file name, that's why it works